SAP/spartacus-docs/_pages/dev/migration/updating-spartacus-from-1-x-to-2-0.md

 ```

 The results should be:
-- Heads-up code comments `// TODO:Spartacus - ...` will be injected in your codebase whenever you are using a reference to Spartacus' item (i.e. class or function) that has changed its behavior in 2.0 or changed its the API (i.e. added a required parameter), or was replaced with a different class or function.
+- Heads-up code comments `// TODO:Spartacus - ...` will be injected in your codebase whenever you are using a reference to Spartacus' item (i.e. class or function) that has changed its behavior in 2.0 or changed its the API (i.e. added a required parameter or removed one), or was replaced with a different class or function.
 If you need more information for that item, please search for it in our technical documentation page that describes all breaking changes (TODO: link to technical docs)
 - All calls of `super(...)` in constructors of classes extending from Spartacus' ones will be automatically fixed (new required parameters added; removed parameters dropped)

 If something is not working or not clear regarding some class, search for it in our technical documentation of breaking changes.
 If you can't find something there, please reach us out in the public Spartacus slack channel (TODO: add a link) (you can help us improve our docs, if you find anything missing).